goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 -   Go 1.18
 -   PostgreSQL (any recent version will do)
 -   Redis (any recent version will do)
--   Node 14 or later
+-   Node 14 (or later)

+## Services Setup

 For PostgreSQL and Redis, you can use the docker-compose file in `scripts/`.
 You can also use a native install, if you prefer.

 ## Backend Setup